Thursday, October 31, 2024

 Position 2: Earth Observations and GEOSPACE System Development

-This position involves the integration of Earth Observations into the GEOSPACE system, with further development and applications in both the Po River Basin and the Val di Non, Noce River catchment.
-The objective is to advance high-resolution remote sensing and hydrological modeling integration, as well as to enhance our land-surface modeling capabilities.
+This position focuses on integrating Earth Observations into the GEOSPACE system, with further development and applications in the Po River Basin and the Val di Non (Noce River catchment).
+The primary objective is to advance the integration of high-resolution remote sensing with hydrological modeling, while also improving our land-surface modeling capabilities.
+The role involves exploring and testing various transpiration models, incorporating increasing levels of physical realism and plant physiology to enhance model reliability.

 We encourage interested candidates to explore my blog, where you’ll find detailed information about our working methods, the tools we use, and the philosophy we follow.
 An insightful candidate will recognize how well we might work together by reviewing the contents they find.